 Hello!
 Do you ever crave cheesecake but then think “that’s way too complicated to make at home”??
 Well.
 With this recipe you can have your cheesecake and eat it too in under an hour.
-These decadent little treats aren’t overwhelming in sweetness and will satisfy any cheesecake craving in just a couple bites — a little bit goes a long way!
-So lets get started on these two-bite white chocolate cheesecakes with strawberry sauce!
+These decadent little treats aren’t overwhelming sweet and will satisfy any cheesecake craving in just a couple bites.
+A little bit goes a long way!
+Lets get started on these two-bite white chocolate cheesecakes with strawberry sauce!

 So don’t get me wrong, I really enjoy a good solid piece of cheesecake.
-It’s not a normal, everyday craving for me — a large piece of cheesecake can be so overwhelming right? but I do enjoy the creamy, tangy texture that is cheesecake for special occasions or when I have someone to share it with.
+It’s not a normal, everyday craving for me — a large piece of cheesecake can be so overwhelming right?
+I do enjoy the creamy, tangy texture of cheesecake for special occasions or when I have someone to share it with.

 And that’s just it!
 Sometime I don’t want to share, but I don’t want the whole dang piece right?!
 Well these delightful little cheesecake gems are here to save you from having to share — and also from yourself in eating a whole piece of cheesecake!

-Super easy to make — and lets be honest, cheesecake isn’t that hard to make — this recipe requires all the normal cheesecake ingredients the only difference is the cooking time since were going to make them in cupcake containers verses a regular cheesecake pan.
+These cheesecakes are super easy to make.
+Lets be honest, cheesecake isn’t that hard to make — this recipe requires all the normal cheesecake ingredients.
+The only difference is the cooking time since were going to make them in cupcake containers verses a regular cheesecake pan.

 No more waiting for an hour for the cheesecake to bake, then another 4+ hours for it to set in the fridge — nope!
 These cheesecakes will be ready for you in *approximately* an hours time.
-Obviously, if you let them set in the fridge for longer, you will have that cool creamy texture that we are so accustomed too, but you don’t have to.
-You do you.
+If you don’t want to eat them straight away, let them set in the fridge for up to 4 hours.

 So that’s about it!
-Top these babies with some delicious strawberry sauce or even a chocolate ganache if you’re being super decadent and there you go.
+Top these white chocolate cheesecakes with some delicious strawberry sauce or even a chocolate ganache if you’re being super decadent.
 Instant cheesecake success!

 Two-Bite White Chocolate Cheesecake with Strawberry Sauce